 Girl's STEM Network

-SJSU is contributing significantly to developing a vastly larger workforce of skilled STEM professionals and addressing the particular need for computer scientists and cyber security professionals.
-Particular attention is being placed on recruiting girls and young women into fields where they remain drastically underrepresented.
-SJSU’s Jay Pinson STEM Education program, in collaboration with the TechGYRLs program of the YWCA of Silicon Valley, is facilitating the Girls STEM Network (GSN) program.
+SJSU is contributing significantly to developing a vastly larger workforce of skilled STEM professionals and addressing the particular need for computer scientists and Cybersecurity professionals.
+Particular attention is payed to recruiting girls and young women into these fields where they remain drastically underrepresented.
+SJSU’s Jay Pinson STEM Education program, in collaboration with the TechGYRLs program of the YWCA of Silicon Valley and others, are facilitating the Girls STEM Network (GSN) program.

-GSN provides opportunities for girls to increase their computer science/cyber security/STEM content knowledge while becoming community leaders who will create awareness about STEM-focused content and careers.
+GSN provides opportunities for girls to increase their computer science/Cybersecurity/ STEM content knowledge while becoming community leaders.
 GSN is led by instructors with content expertise and experience in formal education and is supported by SJSU students enrolled in the campus-wide service learning course.
-It creates all-female, largely out-of school time, STEM-focused learning environments that enable girls in grades 4 through 8 to learn and communicate skills and content while developing strong relationships with female mentors.
+It creates STEM-focused learning environments that enable girls in grades 3 through 8 to learn and communicate skills and content while developing strong relationships with mentors.
 It also provides opportunities for SJSU students to gain experience in STEM-focused teaching and mentoring, potentially contributing to the pipeline of well-prepared STEM-focused teachers.

 During the Academic year, GSN will deliver 37.5 hours of instruction to over 100 girls and will involve 18 SJSU service learning students in 48 hours of STEM-focused service activities.
 GSN instructional sessions culminate in community events held at community-based sites and at SJSU where girls showcase their digital artifacts and other work generated during the session.
 These events are community-focused and are attended by girls’ family members, teachers and interested members of the community.